At the time of writing, there are over 1000 bottles in the Collection.

 They tell of the ritual of water, of births, baptisms, weddings and birthdays.
 They tell of faraway lands and nearby spaces.
 Sometimes they tell of places that before seemed to exist only in our minds: ‘water under the bridge’, ‘a taste of home’, ‘the point of no return’.

-The bottles commemorate beloved people who have died, and precious friendships, as if we could bottle up a little essence of the person and each other and keep it forever.
+The waters commemorate beloved people who have died, and precious friendships, as if we could bottle up a little essence of the person and each other and keep it forever.
 A flavour of us, like an essential oil.
 Sometimes people keep an actual part of themselves in the bottle, in toothpaste spit, saliva, breath or urine, a little DNA.

-The bottles are a memory of times gone by, but they look as far forward as they look back.
+The waters are a memory of times gone by, but they look as far forward as they look back.
 The young man who brought water from his first home in London, full of hope and future, staked his claim to a little part of this city, a new beginning; the dirty water from the kitchen sink re-framed the daily drudgery of dishwashing into a daily act of devotion, forever changing our attitude to housework.

 Someone described the Museum as a ‘mosaic of the universe’.
-It is a mapping of what we value and how we care; as much a cartography of wild adventure, delicate understandings and intimate moments as of environmental disasters, violence and extractive practices.
+It is a mapping of what we value and how we can care; as much a cartography of wild adventure, delicate understandings and intimate moments as of environmental disasters, violence and extractive practices.
 It is a record of our daily lives, lived with water.